 - If you didn't get to it in springtime, schedule a yearly HVAC maintenance checkup by a professional.
 Regular maintenance can help ensure your air conditioning system isn’t working harder than it has to.

 - Invest in the time to understand how to use your programmable thermostat.
 A recent study suggests a high percentage of homeowners with programmable thermostats do not know how to use them or were inadvertently overriding their thermostat’s programming features.
 Customizing the thermostat properly and according to your daily routines makes it easier to keep your home cool, without wasting energy.

 Here are a few other actions you can take that can make a difference on your summer utility bill:

 - Check for gaps around ceiling light fixtures, windows, and doors.
 Sealing those gaps keeps hot outdoor air from being pulled into the house.

-- Switch any ceiling fan blades to run counter-clockwise to push cooler air down.
+- Switch direction for any ceiling fans to run counter-clockwise to push cooler air down.
 If you don’t feel a breeze from a rotating fan, try again.
 Running a ceiling fan when the air conditioner is on can even make a home feel cool enough to set the thermostat at a higher temperature.

 - Plant shade trees strategically.
 Eventually, those trees will block the sun’s heat from even reaching your house.
 Providing natural shade for the air conditioner’s outside unit also helps with overall system efficiency.

-- Keep your shades and curtains drawn during the day to reflect heat and glare.
+- Keep your window coverings, shades, and curtains fully drawn during the day to reflect heat and glare.
 This step reduces heat gain by more than 30%, according to the DOE.